 Introduction to Python Sleep Function

-In this article, we will see one of the most used functions that are provided by the time module in Python is sleep() function.
-The sleep() function of the time module is used to suspend or halt the execution of the current code or thread for the given number of times in seconds.
-The sleep() function which takes an argument as time in the number of seconds which can be specified in floating-point for accuracy.
-This sleep() function is used in applications like dramatic string printing and this is also used in the multithreading process.
+In this article, we will see one of the most used functions that are provided by the time module in Python is the sleep() function.
+The sleep() function of the time module is used to suspend or halt the current code or thread’s execution for the given number of times in seconds.
+The sleep() function which takes an argument as time in the number of seconds, which can be specified in floating-point for accuracy.
+This sleep() function is used in applications like dramatic string printing, and this is also used in the multithreading process.

 Working of sleep() Function in Python

 In this section, we will see the Python time method sleep().
-The sleep() function suspends the code or thread execution for the specified number of times in seconds which is in floating-point number which can be used for specifying the accurate sleep time to the argument.
+The sleep() function suspends the code or thread execution for the specified number of times in seconds in a floating-point number, which can be used to specify the accurate sleep time to the argument.
 Let us syntax and examples of this function in the below sections.

 Parameters of sleep() Function in Python

 ts: This parameter is used to specify the time that execution should be suspended in seconds.

 This sleep() function will return nothing as it is just used to suspend the function or code or thread for the specified time in seconds.